 Ding dong!
 A cracking roast at the Five Bells

 With mega-fresh food and cosy country interiors, The Five Bells at Wickham, West Berks, is a classic British pub through and through.
-It's also pretty darn close to the Bake Off tent.

 You’ll find the Five Bells just off the main road in the village of Wickham, West Berkshire.
 It’s a chocolate box pretty 17th century inn with more period drama than a Jane Austen novel.
 Drink in the thatched roof, open fires and ‘Ouch!
 Mind your head’ low beams.
 It’s been sympathetically updated and buffed while keep all of its personality.